alfredopalhares/LuaBash/README.md

     $ make

+### Support

+For bugs and another questions open a ticket in the [Isssues Page](https://github.com/masterkorp/LuaBash/issues).

+You can find me in #lua on irc.freenode.org and in last case mail me trough the email that is on my [Github Profile](https://github.com/masterkorp)

 ### License

 This program is free software; you can redistribute it and/or modify it under the terms of